Highfivery/zero-spam-for-wordpress/readme.txt

 Yes.
 One of the many techniques WordPress Zero Spam employs requires JavaScript be enabled to work properly.

-= Does WordPress Zero Spam use cookies? =

-**Yes.
-It does not store any kind of personally identifiable information.** Only one cookie is stored (`wpzerospam_api_blacklist`) to log the last time the site queried the blacklist APIs.
-This is used to boost performance so each page visit doesn't trigger an API call.
-The expiration can be set in *Admin > WP Zero Spam > Settings*

 == Screenshots ==

 1. WordPress Zero Spam dashboard